Amri Syahnawi: 2023

 In January, Amri Syahnawi and his partner Winny Oktavina Kandow competed at the Thailand Masters, but had to lose in the quarter-finals from 5th seed Korean pair Seo Seung-jae and Chae Yoo-jung.

 In March, Syahnawi and Kandow competed in the European tour at the Spain Masters, but had to lose in the quarter-finals from Danish pair Mathias Thyrri and Amalie Magelund.
 In the next tour, Syahnawi and Kandow lost again in the quarter-finals at the Orléans Masters in France, this time from Chinese Taipei pair Ye Hong-wei and Lee Chia-hsin.

 In May, Syahnawi and Kandow competed in the second Asian tour at the Malaysia Masters, but had to lose in qualifying rounds from Chinese Taipei pair Lee Jhe-huei and Hsu Ya-ching.

 In September, Syahnawi and Kandow as the 4th seed lost at the first round of Indonesia Masters Super 100 I from Thai pair Tanupat Viriyangkura and Alisa Sapniti in rubber games.

+2026

+In 2026, Syahnawi made his debut at the Asian Games in 2026 Aichi–Nagoya.
+Entrusted as captain, he led the Indonesian squad to win the gold medal in the men's team event.